TenebrisNoctua/ClassPP/docs/tutorials/basics/accessSpecifiers.md

 In this example, we updated the previous class with a private member named `License_Plate`, this member is private and can only be accessed by the class members, so trying to access or modify it outside of the class will cause an error.

 !!! warning
-    A member (property/attribute) can be declared only once.
+    A member *(property/attribute)* can be declared only once.
 This means a member can only be defined under one access specifier.
-Attempting to declare another member with the same name on a different access specifier will error.
+Attempting to declare a member in multiple access specifiers will cause an error.